tdalbertson/100-days-of-code/log.md

 **Thoughts** Continued working on the function challenges from a Udemy course I'm taking.
 I had to reference the solutions video for a few of them but was able to solve most of them on my own.
 I was even able to solve one of the challenge problems in a completely different way than the solutions video!

+### Day 22: November 21th, 2020

+**Today's Progress**: New Experiences & Catching Up

+**Thoughts** I realize I haven't been keeping up on this log although I've still been studying.
+Aside from this, I had my first experience with a small coding challenge during an interview.
+Despite not thinking I did very well it was a very eye-opening experience; it really showed me how much work I have to do.
+However, I was able to complete the challenge afterwords and will post my solution soon!

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)
 2. [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)